MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 68: 11.12.19
+* Tried to copy the source files to fix the application, but I didn't get it to work.
+Did some more styling for what did work.

 ## Day 67: 11.12.19
 * Started to style the app, but there is a lot that is not working...
 I think I need to use the source files to be able to continue.
 I have no idea where the errors are.